 By placing RFID wrist tag in mobile devices, wristbands and smart cards, users can easily make cashless payments, share content, or log in to social media.
 These advantages have greatly aroused the interest of event organizers everywhere.
 A series of activities such as sports, entertainment, and leisure have begun to use RFID technology extensively.

-To solve this problem, the organizer distributed RFID wristbands to each guest and instructed them to touch the RFID reader on the bar with the wristband.
+To solve this problem, the organizer distributed RFID wristbands to each guest and instructed them to touch the RFID wireless reader on the bar with the wristband.
 Now, guests can log in to Facebook or Twitter accounts.
-A linked photo station was installed at the party, where guests can use wristbands to automatically update pictures, or post real-time messages at the touch points on the library wall, or even post information about the cocktails they are enjoying.
+A linked photo station was installed at the party, where guests can use wristbands to automatically update pictures, post real-time messages at the touch points on the library wall, or even post information about the cocktails they are enjoying.

 Disneyland, one of the most famous entertainment venues in the world, hopes to bring more joy to visitors.
 To this end, it plans to install a system called FastPass that uses RFID technology and iPad to speed up ticketing operations.

 Visitors need to pre-select a series of FastPass attractions, and then they will receive a list.
 When they arrive at Disney, the staff will give them RFID wristbands, which can be automatically reported by simply waving the wristband under a scanner specially designed for FastPass.
 These RFID wristbands have a built-in RFID chip.
-It is said that your name, credit card information and favorite attractions data will be stored before you arrive, and your personal information will be encrypted and stored in it, so it can be used as a ticket.
+It is said that your name, credit card information and favourite attractions data will be stored before you arrive, and your personal information will be encrypted and stored in it, so it can be used as a ticket.